YoungsAppWorkshop/dev-note/study/javascript/FRONTEND_DEVELOPMENT_PROJECTS_WITH_VUE_JS.md

 #### Registering props in `<script setup>` (setup hook)

-If you use `<script setup>`, since there is no options object, we can’t define the component’s props using the props field.
+If you use `<script setup>`, since there is no options object, we can't define the component's props using the props field.
 Instead, we use the `defineProps()` function from the vue package.

 ```vue
 <script setup>